mxcoppell/mcp-server-oauth/AUTH.md

     User -- "(5) Exchanges Token" --> T;

     A -- "delegates login to" --> C;
-    T -- "proxies token request to" --> D;
     C -- "checks" --> E;
-    D -- "uses" --> E;
+    T -- "uses" --> E;

     style User fill:#2E86AB,stroke:#fff,stroke-width:2px,color:#fff
     style W1 fill:#602F01,stroke:#333,stroke-width:2px
     style W2 fill:#602F01,stroke:#333,stroke-width:2px
     style R fill:#602F01,stroke:#333,stroke-width:2px
     style A fill:#602F01,stroke:#333,stroke-width:2px
-    style T fill:#602F01,stroke:#333,stroke-width:2px
     style C fill:#C73E1D,stroke:#fff,stroke-width:2px,color:#fff
     style D fill:#C73E1D,stroke:#fff,stroke-width:2px,color:#fff
+    style T fill:#C73E1D,stroke:#fff,stroke-width:2px,color:#fff
     style E fill:#A23B72,stroke:#fff,stroke-width:2px,color:#fff
 ```

 -   **MCP Server (The Edge)**: This is the component that clients interact with directly.
 It exposes the necessary OAuth 2.0 endpoints but does not implement the core logic itself.
 -   **Auth0 (The Core)**: This is our dedicated identity provider.
 It handles the heavy lifting of securely authenticating users, managing user profiles, and issuing cryptographically-signed access tokens.

-## Local Endpoints and Their Roles
+## MCP Server Endpoints and Their Roles

-The MCP server exposes several endpoints that act as a local facade for the Auth0 tenant.
+The MCP server exposes several OAuth discovery endpoints that provide metadata about the Auth0 tenant.
 Here is a list of these endpoints and their specific roles:

 -   **`/.well-known/oauth-protected-resource`**: A metadata endpoint that describes the protected resource (the API).
 It informs the client of the resource's identifier, available scopes, and the authorization server to use.
 -   **`/.well-known/oauth-authorization-server`**: The authorization server discovery endpoint.
-It tells the client where to find key endpoints (`/authorize`, `/token`, `/register`) and what capabilities are supported (grant types, PKCE methods, etc.).
+It tells the client where to find key endpoints (`/authorize`, `/register`) and the Auth0 token endpoint, along with what capabilities are supported (grant types, PKCE methods, etc.).
 -   **`/register`**: The Dynamic Client Registration (DCR) endpoint.
 The client calls this to register itself and receive a pre-configured Auth0 Application `client_id`.
 -   **`/authorize`**: Initiates the user-interactive part of the flow.
-The local server acts as a middleman, redirecting the user to the actual Auth0 Universal Login page with the correct parameters.
+The server acts as a middleman, redirecting the user to the actual Auth0 Universal Login page with the correct parameters including the required `audience` parameter.
--   **`/token`**: Handles the exchange of the `authorization_code` for an access token.
-The local server securely proxies this request to the real Auth0 token endpoint and relays the tokens back to the client.

 ## High-Level Message Flow